References from talks to schools

 Tommy Booth, Bryanston School

 "Many, many thanks for your wonderful Montserrat talk yesterday at Hall Grove.
-The pupils haven't stopped talking about it all day!
+The pupils haven't stopped talking About met all day!
 It was a fascinating insight into how so much physical change can happen in such a short period of time and how the community responded to the disaster.
 Your very personal take on the events made it all the more compelling.
 We'd love to have you back in the New Year for one of your other talks!"

 Ian Adams, Hall Grove Preparatory School, Surrey